derekbrokeit/tssh/README.md

 `$LOGS_DIR` for use.
 You can set this variable in your shell's rc file.
 An example run is like follows:

+    # because bash is common, I'll assume bashrc here,
+    # but you could also use .${SHELL}rc to make the .bashrc
+    # reference more universal
     $ echo "export LOGS_DIR='~/Dropbox/server_logs'" >> ~/.bashrc
     $ source ~/.bashrc
     $ tssh-setup